What are uses of rain gauge ?

 4. Agricultural Irrigation:

-Farmers use rainfall data collected from rain gauges to decide when to irrigate fields and how much water is required.
+Farmers use rainfall data from rain gauges.
+This helps them decide when to water their fields and how much water they need.
 This optimizes water usage while ensuring crops receive adequate hydration for optimal growth.

 5. Urban Drainage Management: